PROVO — That pretty much settles it, doesn't it?

 Once inside, nobody held back.
 Sample sign from the student section, directed at Kelly Olynyk, Gonzaga's resident Bill Walton: "Cut your greasy hair!"

-A verbal sampling came when John Stockton's son David shot two free throws and the crowd chanted "Who's your daddy?"
+A verbal sampling came when John Stockton's son David shot two free throws and the crowd chanted "Who's your daddy?"22 comments on this story

 Still, it wasn't enough to avoid a nine-point first-half deficit.
 But the Cougars tied the score at 60 with five minutes left.
 The Zags were up 63-62 with a minute left but made a basket and a pair of free throws to edge ahead enough to win.